Ruth Jones leads tributes to Girlfriends and Band Of Gold writer Kay Mellor - NewsBreak

 “She will be missed and our thoughts are with her friends and family at this difficult time.”

-In a statement, Hill added: “I was lucky enough to work with her many times at the BBC and here at ITV and she was an incredible woman, wonderful to work with and who I, like so many in our industry, will miss hugely.

-“Kay will also be missed by the audience.
-I have been with her many times as she was stopped by people in the street telling her how much they love her characters, how they related to them and wanted more.
-Thank you Kay.”

-Mellor and her husband Anthony were married in 1968 and had two daughters, actress Gaynor Faye and television producer Yvonne Francas.
+Mellor and her husband Anthony were married in 1968 and have two daughters, actress Faye and television producer Yvonne Francas.

 Comments / 0